makkus/freckles_website/pages/02.blog/how-to-manage-my-dotfiles-with-freckles/item.md

 Some applications I use (like for example [the AirVPN client '*eddie*'](https://airvpn.org/enter/), or [Vagrant](https://www.vagrantup.com/downloads.html)) only offer `deb` or `rpm` packages, but no repository or similar to install the package from.
 I don't really like having to download and install those packages manually every time that becomes necessary.

+#### Additional repositories

+A lot of applications nowadays come with their own package repository (e.g. PPA in Ubuntu) which contains the application and it's dependencies as sytem-packages.
+In some cases this is the only way to get a package on a machine, without having to compile from source.

 #### others

 There are more sources I get packages from.
 For example, I use some *Vagrant* plugins, so *Vagrant* itself can be considered a plugin manager.